HorusGoul/vite-plugin-stylex/README.md

 ## Setup

+### Plugin configuration

-For a basic SPA setup, you only need to add the plugin to your Vite config:
+Add the plugin to your Vite config:

 ```ts
 // ... other imports